-Noncredit, 108 hours of laboratory, per term, P/NP/SP
+Noncredit, 108 hours of laboratory, per term, P/NP/SP (Note: This course is the noncredit equivalent of ESL-050.)

 This beginning course provides instruction in English for everyday life.
 Students work on developing basic grammar, listening, speaking, reading, and writing skills.